 Porridge is good for you!

-You won’t find me eating it plain but by adding a few things - like flax seeds (linseeds), cinnamon, cardamom, chopped almonds and some berries or chopped banana/apple - it becomes a super-healthy and mega-tasty breakfast that leaves me with a big smile on my face.
+You won’t find me eating it plain but by adding a few things - like crushed flax seeds (linseeds), pumpkin seeds, almonds, walnuts cinnamon, cardamon and either some berries or chopped banana or apple - it becomes a really healthy and mega-tasty breakfast.

-(For a porridge with a difference - a gluten-free version - click on Quinoa and Apple Porridge with Cinnamon.)
+(For a gluten-free version - click on Quinoa and Apple Porridge with Cinnamon.)

 Here’s the scientific part: